dhiviyadhanasekar/GithubIssuesViewer/README.txt

 4. Issue Page URL:
     a.
 Issue page can reached by either clicking on the issue number on the default page or by directly using a url like: 'http://localhost:8090/#/gitissues/npm/npm/issues/13267', where 'npm/npm' is the user/repo and '13267' is the issue number

-5. The rest of the features remain the same as what was specified on the task.
+5. The rest of the features are the same as what was specified on the task.

-Project Scope:
+Project Scope Notes:
 1. As confirmed over email, this project doesn't have Github oauth implementation and hence allows you to make up to 60 Github requests per hour.

-Additional Information
+Additional Information for code review
+1. src folder - contains un-minified code
+2. assets/index.html - launch in browser to test the production ready code
+3. To overcome the ’60 Github requests per hour’ limit during development, data was mocked.
+4. src/stylesheets - css styling